NEFSC/READ-SSB-Lee-metadata/MQRS.md

 ```
 The date_eligible and date_cancelled fields were broken during the cleanup.
 I'm not sure the best way to deal with it.

+## Confirmation of Permit History
+A vessel owner can put a vessel's history into the Confirmation of Permit History program.
+This allows a vessel owner to get the benefits of a vessels history when a vessel does not exist.
+Perhaps a vessels was scrapped, sunk, or sold without it's history.
+For some fisheries (groundfish), this means that the owner can still recieve an annual allocation.
+The owner databases are linked to vessels in the CPH program.

+A vessel's history must be moved out of the CPH program to a vessel owned by the person that put the history into the CPH program before it is sold.
+GARFO only will allow transfers of CPH when the sole permit holder is deceased and an estate or heir is taking possesion.
+An owner with a vessel in CPH is not required to fill out annual paperwork (like a permit renewal form).
+However, because the "transfer before sale" requirement, we know who owns the history even without a data collection effort like this.

 # Sample Code